Leon-Long-Portfolio/Algorithms-EC330/1. Simple Algorithms/README.md

 Given the input array is 'a', 'b', 'a', 'b', 'c', 'c', 'd' The character that appears an odd number of times is: d
 ```
 The `genA(int n)` function calculates the \(n\)th number in a sequence similar to Catalan numbers using dynamic programming.
 It initializes an array to store intermediate values, iteratively computes each element based on previous values, and returns the \(n\)th number.
-However, there's an off-by-one error in the return statement; it should return `temp[n]` instead of `temp[n - 1]` for the correct result.
 ```
 ❯ ./genA
 Enter a number: 5